BoMarconiHenriksen/movie_dataset/README.md

 # Movie Dataset from Plain Product

 ## Documentation
-Analyzine the movie dataset from the groupe Plain Product.
+Analyzine the movie dataset from the group Plain Product.
 This is the link to the assignment https://github.com/MikkelHansen95/dataset/blob/master/README.md

+## Group
+Anders Nissen, Christian Lykke and Bo Henriksen.

 ## How to run the project
 1. Clone the project